-Lichfield District Council ('the Council') is committed to complying with both the General Data Protection Regulation ('GDPR') 2016/679 and the Data Protection Act 2018.
-This policy sets out the Council's approach (through its Officers and Members) to the handling of personal data.
+Lichfield District Council is committed to complying with both the General Data Protection Regulation (GDPR) 2016/679 and the Data Protection Act 2018.
+This policy set out the framework Officers and Members must abide by when handling personal data.

 As a Council we recognise that the correct and lawful treatment of people's personal data will maintain their confidence in us and will provide for successful business operations.